Lattice model (finance): Risk measurement and management

 Here, the tree is solved such that it successfully reproduces selected (all) market prices, across various strikes and expirations.
 These trees thus "ensure that all European standard options (with strikes and maturities coinciding with the tree nodes) will have theoretical values which match their market prices".
 Using the calibrated lattice one can then price options with strike / maturity combinations not quoted in the market, such that these prices are consistent with observed volatility patterns.
-For risk management, the Greeks returned will reflect sensitivities more appropriately.
+For risk management, the Greeks returned here will reflect sensitivities more appropriately.

 There exist both implied binomial trees, often Rubinstein IBTs (R-IBT), and implied trinomial trees, often Derman-Kani-Chriss (DKC; superseding the DK-IBT).
 The former is easier built, but is consistent with one maturity only; the latter will be consistent with, but at the same time requires, known (or interpolated) prices at all time-steps and nodes.

 As regards the construction, for an R-IBT the first step is to recover the "Implied Ending Risk-Neutral Probabilities" of spot prices.
 Then by the assumption that all paths which lead to the same ending node have the same risk-neutral probability, a "path probability" is attached to each ending node.
 Thereafter "it's as simple as One-Two-Three", and a three step backwards recursion allows for the node probabilities to be recovered for each time step.
 Option valuation then proceeds as standard, with these probabilities replacing $p$ above.
 For DKC, the first step is to recover the state prices corresponding to each node in the tree, such that these are consistent with observed option prices (i.e. with the volatility surface).
 Thereafter the up-, down- and middle-probabilities are found for each node such that: these sum to 1; spot prices adjacent time-step-wise evolve risk neutrally, incorporating dividend yield; state prices similarly "grow" at the risk free rate.
 (The solution here is iterative per time step as opposed to simultaneous.)
 As for R-IBTs, option valuation is then by standard backward recursion.